RealYusufIsmail/Computer-science-MS-answers-aslevel/README.md

 – Contains the address of the data (to be accessed in memory)…
   - …address of data sent from CIR
+  - Stores the memory location of the data to be fetched/ stores the memory location 50 [1]

 - **Memory Data Register (MDR)**
   - Contains the instruction which has been